tum-fml/vda5050_connector/README.md

 [ INFO] [1656490735.894266591]: Using v2 for parameter ~AGV_Data/majorVersion
 ```
 The output gives you an overview over all parameters read from the config file, so you can check if everything is as you want it.
+Is some parameters are not readable or not found in the parameter server, there is a warning output.
+Please check if you have a typo in your config file

 ## Configuration Options
 * Connection
 * Topic mapping
 * ...

+## Known Bugs
+* Currently, the console ouput is done twice for some parameters due to the architecture

 ## About
 The ROS-VDA-5050-Connector was developed by idealworks in cooperation with [TUM fml – future.meets.logistics](https://www.linkedin.com/company/tum-fml/).